SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

 == Partial orders, lattices and monotone functions

-We will first define what is a lattice and the related concept.
+We start by defining what is a lattice and introducing some related concepts.
 This will be fundamental for defining systems of fixpoint equations, as their domain and codomain will be lattices.
 Moreover we are interested in least and greatest fixpoints, which intristically require a concept of order.

-#definition("partial order")[
+#definition("partial order, poset")[
   Let $X$ a set.
 A partial order $sub$ is a binary relation on $X$ which satisfies the following properties for all $x, y, z in X$:
   - (Antisymmetry): if $x sub y$ and $y sub x$ then $x = y$;
   - (Reflexivity): $x sub x$;
   - (Transitivity): if $x sub y$ and $y sub z$ then $x sub z$.
-]

-#definition("poset")[
-  Let $X$ be a set and $sub$ a partial order over $X$.
-A poset is a pair $(X, sub)$.
+  A partially ordered set (poset, for short) is a pair $(X, sub)$.
 ]

 // TODO: Preorder?